StephenHosking/github-from-scratch/_posts/2013-04-01-a-journal-that-makes-sense.md

 and so forth.

-While these messages tell you which file was changed, they don't tell you what exatly you did.
+While these messages tell you which file was changed, they don't tell you what exactly you did.
 More importantly, they don't tell you *why* you did it.

 Imagine you opened your personal journal from last year, and it featured entries like